MacIT54/MacIT54/README.md

-# Greetings, you are on the github of a novice programmer - MacIT54!
+# 👋💙Greetings, you are on the github of a novice developer - MacIT54!

 ## My skills and tools